keriotisna/Project-Showcase/README.md

 ## Applied Machine Learning
 ---

-> [!NOTE] Course Overview
->
+**Course Overview**

-> - Mastered fundamental machine learning models and concepts for effective training, data preparation, analysis, and presentation.
+- Mastered fundamental machine learning models and concepts for effective training, data preparation, analysis, and presentation.
-> - Studied supporting theory for many common machine learning models and how to effectively train and employ them.
+- Studied supporting theory for many common machine learning models and how to effectively train and employ them.
-> - Applied different machine learning models to real datasets for classification and regression tasks with high accuracy.
+- Applied different machine learning models to real datasets for classification and regression tasks with high accuracy.

 **Detailed Course Description**